Metronidazole Gel for Rosacea UK: How It Works, Rozex, Triggers & Results

 - UV sun exposure — the most consistent trigger.
 Mineral SPF daily, hat and shade outdoors.

 - Alcohol — particularly red wine, beer, and spirits.
-Even small amounts cause flushing in many rosacea patients.
+Even small amounts cause flushing in many patients.

 - Spicy food and hot drinks — temperature and capsaicin both trigger vasodilation and flushing.

 - Skincare irritants — alcohol-based products, fragrances, menthol, witch hazel, physical exfoliants.
-Use fragrance-free, minimal-ingredient products.

 - Stress — a consistent trigger; stress management techniques can reduce flushing frequency.